40+ Epic Things To Do Alone In London

 British Library

-Before you get all judgy about me telling you to go and visit a Library, don’t judge until you see it.
-The British Library is beautiful and one of my favorite places to chill and rest up from the crowds.
-There are plenty of nooks you can tuck yourself away in to read a book, or if you get there early then you might even be able to get yourself a table so you can work here for the day.
-They have fast wifi and a cute coffee shop to keep you caffeinated.
+The British Library is beautiful and one of my favorite places to chill and escape the crowds.
+You can tuck yourself away in plenty of nooks to read a book.
+Arrive early, and you might find a table to work at for the day.
+The library offers fast WiFi and a cute coffee shop to keep you caffeinated.

-My friend recently moved to Kentish Town and discovered these hidden gems of ponds open year-round on Hamstead Heath.
-To be honest they are so wonderful I’m not sure if I should even be writing about them on here in case they become overcrowded.
+My friend recently moved to Kentish Town and discovered these hidden gems: ponds open year-round on Hamstead Heath.
+They’re incredible, but I’m unsure if I should write about them if they become overcrowded!

-But ladies, if you visit London during the milder months you don’t want to miss this.
-The Ladies’ pond is very secluded and hidden away in an almost mythical meadow.
-Once you enter this magical place you will find women relaxing in the open air naked, or semi-naked, reading books, picnicking, and of course swimming.
-It is joyous!
-And it costs just £2 for a day pass… brilliant!
+Ladies, if you visit London during the milder months, you don’t want to miss this.
+The Ladies’ Pond is secluded and hidden in a picturesque meadow.
+Once you enter this magical place, you’ll find women relaxing in the open air, naked or semi-naked, reading books, picnicking, and, of course, swimming.
+It’s one of the most joyous things to do solo in London and costs just £2 for a day pass.

 Parliament Hill Lido

-London is full of lidos, and they are open all year round.
-Yes, even in winter you will find brave swimmers in there doing their lengths!
+London is full of lidos open throughout the year, making them ideal things to do solo in London whenever you visit.
+Yes, even during winter, swimmers get their laps in!
 One of my personal favorites is the Parliament Hill Lido.

 Maritime Museum

-This museum is in Greenwich and its one of my favorites, mostly because you can dress up as sailors.
-It’s free to enter and doesn’t take long to wander around.
-Greenwich is a great area of London to wander around and this makes a good starting point.
+This museum in Greenwich is one of my favorites because you can dress up as a sailor.
+It’s free to enter, and doesn’t take long to wander around.
+Greenwich is a great area of London to wander around, and this museum makes a good starting point.

 Parliament Hill Farmers Market

-Every Saturday morning you will find this very well-known and popular Farmer’s Market up on Parliament Hill.
-Apart from the live music and great food you will find here, it’s also a good place to do some celebrity spotting.
-There are a good amount of celebrities who live in this area and they frequent the farmers market most Saturdays, so keep your camera handy!
+You’ll find this famous and popular Farmer’s Market on Parliament Hill every Saturday morning.
+Besides the live music and great food, it’s also an excellent place to look for celebrities.
+Many stars live in this area and frequent the market on Saturdays, so keep an eye out!

 Green Spaces

-London has a huge amount of green spaces, from the larger parks such as Hyde Park, right through to the smaller communal gardens.
-Be sure to take some time to just kick back and relax in a park or two while in the city.
-If you want to be super British about it why not ‘nip in’ to M&S and pick up some picnic food to enjoy while you’re there.
+London has many green spaces, from larger areas like Hyde Park to small communal gardens.
+Take some time to kick back and relax in a park or two during your London solo trip.
+If you want to be super British, why not “nip in” to M&S for picnic food?

-In amongst the giant flashy cinemas in Leicester Square if you look carefully you will spot Prince Charles Cinema tucked in there.
-This is a small independent cinema showing a mix of arthouse and classic films alongside new releases.
-It’s a really cool cinema and cheaper than it’s giant neighbors.
+If you look carefully amongst the giant flashy cinemas in Leicester Square, you’ll spot the Prince Charles Cinema.
+This small independent cinema shows a mix of arthouse and classic films alongside new releases.
+It’s a fantastic theater and offers cheaper tickets than most of its giant neighbors.

 The Huskers